Lady’s Slipper Orchid Facts

 Lady’s Slipper Orchid Distribution, Habitat, and Ecology

-While its beauty awes its admirers, its growth rate presents problems for those attempting to preserve the family.
-Experts rank it as among the slowest-growing plants known to man.
-Individuals often require as much as 11 years of growth before maturing and producing flowers.
+While its beauty awes its admirers, factors working against it do exist.
+For one, its own growth rate presents problems for those attempting to preserve the family.
+That’s because experts rank it as one of the slowest-growing plants known to man.

-Furthermore, it only reproduces via propagation and rhizomes, not with tubers as well, like other orchids.
-In addition, the tiny seeds rely upon a symbiotic association with a mycorrhizal fungus for germination.
-This makes efforts to artificially propagate the family difficult.
+The tiny seeds also rely upon a very unique symbiotic association.
+This the plant holds with a mycorrhizal fungus, for its germination.
+This highly unusual evolutionary development makes efforts to artificially propagate members of the family difficult.